FREE SAME DAY EXPRESS SHIPPING ON AU ORDERS OVER $40 (BY 1PM, M-F).

 6. Seek professional guidance and support.

-We’re certainly not doctors or professionals, but a team of passionate peeps sharing our own experiences - many of us do have daughters and tween/s of our own and we’ve also lived and breathed a tampon business for 13 years – SO there have been many an in-depth and awkward conversation had at MoxieHQ over that time!
+We’re certainly not doctors or professionals, but a team of passionate peeps sharing our own experiences - many of us do have daughters and tween/s of our own and we’ve also lived and breathed a personal care business for 15 years – SO there have been many an in-depth and awkward conversation had at MoxieHQ over that time!
 There are a heap of other resources out there, too, depending on your situation; organisations like The Butterfly Foundation (for eating disorders and body image issues), Reach Out (for youth mental health) and the Brave Foundation (for expecting and parenting teens) exist to support kids and families during challenging times.
 Don’t be afraid to seek help!